RedisTimeSeries/RedisTimeSeries/docs/commands/ts.get.md

 Array-reply, specifically:

 The returned array will contain:
-- The last sample timestamp followed by the last sample value, when the time-series contains data.
+- The last sample timestamp followed by the last sample value, when the time series contains data.
-- An empty array, when the time-series is empty.
+- An empty array, when the time series is empty.

 #### Complexity